sjfke/container-interactive-shells/README.md

 ## SomaCLI

-RHEL-8 UBI  Interactive with Non-Root Bash Shell with login that provides:
+RHEL UBI8 Interactive with Non-Root Bash Shell with login that provides:

 * nmap-ncat, bind-utils, iputils